daegalus/csrd/content.en/03-rules/01-rules-of-the-game.md

 When in doubt, if it seems like it should be harder to attack in a situation, hinder the attack rolls.
 If it seems like attacks should gain an advantage or be easier in some way, hinder the defense rolls.

+> [!NOTE]
-(Precise ranges are not important in the Cypher System.
+> Precise ranges are not important in the Cypher System.
 The broadly defined "immediate," "short," "long," and "very long" ranges let the GM quickly make a judgment call and keep things moving.
-Basically, the idea is: your target is right there, your target is close, your target is pretty far away, or your target is extremely far away.)
+Basically, the idea is: your target is right there, your target is close, your target is pretty far away, or your target is extremely far away.

 #### Cover